 Fortunately the boars have left Wild Boar Fell.
 Having previously encountered a so called tame pack in Scotland I am aware they can be vicious little dears!
 Their absence leaves the hill to its geographic virtues of which there are many.
 I would certainly place it amongst my favourite mountains in the Dales.
-The flat summit area is its crowning glory.
-The 1 mile square plateau is ringed by some impressive gritstone cliffs which over look the dale of Mallerstang.
-The actual summit however is set to the west, away from the cliffs.
-The birds are often out and the views always impressive (weather permitting) in all directions so I tend to loiter for quite a while.
+The flat summit area is its crowning glory with hidden Sand Tarn and additional attraction.
+The one mile square plateau is ringed by some impressive gritstone cliffs which over look the dale of Mallerstang.
+The actual summit however is set to the west, away from the cliffs (and where you will find the tarn).
+The larks, pipits, curlew and lapwings are there to be spotted whilst the views are consistently impressive (weather permitting) in all directions.
+It is a place to linger.

 Wild Boar Fell and Swarth Fell are two of the Dales 30 Mountains